seananderson/csasdown/README.md

 ## Related projects

-This project has drawn directly on code and ideas in the following:
+This project has drawn directly on code and ideas from the following:

 - <https://github.com/benmarwick/huskydown>
 - <https://github.com/ismayc/thesisdown>